 Enjoy the park and improve your health by hiking the many scenic and interpretive trails.
 Stop by the visitor center to pick up your booklet to track your progress.
 After you complete each hike, you can stamp your booklet at the visitor center.
 Have fun!

-Special recognition to Matt Morrison for completing the challenge in two days.
+Special recognition to Tim Mueller for completing the challenge in 1 day (5.5 hours) and Matt Morrison for completing the challenge in two days.

 East Side Trails